pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

 | Hydro | ~7 | ~9.5 |
 | Solar / wind | ~1 / ~1.3 | ~1.3 / ~1.1 |

 **~5.2 GW** of gas capacity sits in the network, but the optimiser barely uses it.
 With a fixed fleet, the underlying **linear program (LP)** is a **merit-order** problem: generators with lower **marginal cost** (EUR/MWh) are dispatched first.
 Default **technology-data** fuel prices make **coal cheaper than gas**, so coal fills most hours.
-That holds regardless of network topology (the merit order applies wherever generation and demand can reach each other), so it is worth checking against real Kazakhstan cost data now, before Parts 6–7 rebuild the grid.
+That holds regardless of network topology, because cost ranking rather than connectivity decides dispatch order between connected buses, so it is worth checking against Kazakhstan-specific cost data now, before Parts 6–7 rebuild the grid.

 In this tutorial we:

-1. Inspect the cost database and the marginal costs attached to generators.
+1. Inspect the default **marginal costs** on the generators in the solved network.
-2. Compute real **marginal costs** for Kazakhstan from sourced fuel and O&amp;M data.
+2. Compute country-specific **marginal costs** for Kazakhstan from sourced fuel and O&amp;M data.
-3. Override **`costs.marginal_cost`** with those values.
+3. Override **`costs.marginal_cost`** with computed marginal costs from step 2.
-4. Re-solve and check whether real-world costs actually explain the coal/gas split.
+4. Re-solve and check whether country-specific costs actually explain the coal/gas split.

 Everything lives under **`costs`** in the config.
 Changing it re-runs **`process_cost_data`** and everything that consumes `resources/KZ/costs_*_elec.csv`, including `add_electricity` and the solve.